ed-sivick/17-workout_tracker/README.md

 _____
 ## Usage
-A consumer will reach their fitness goals more quickly when they track their workout progress.
+A consumer will reach their fitness goals more quickly when they track the progress of their workouts.

-This App allows users to track their workout(s) progress by inputting their resistance and cardio data into the associated fields.
-They can track their progress to reach desired fitness goals.
+This App allows users to track the progress of their workouts by entering the exercise resistance and cardio data into the associated fields.
+They can then track their progress to reach desired fitness goals.

 The user has the ability to:
 * Add exercises to a previous workout plan.
 * Add new exercises to a new workout plan.